simon-an/angular-ts-basic-training/slides/angular/chapter7.md

 ```

 - Import MatDialogModule to user module
-- Add AddSafeItemDialogComponent to entryComponents in the user module
-- Implement the addSafeItem method in safe-page.component.ts
+- Implement the addSafeItem method in safe-page.component.ts, which shall open the Dialog

 <details><summary>safe-page.component.ts Solution</summary>